Kizoky/hexen_allies_ZS/README.md

 Cleric, Fighter, or the Mage, depending on which Playerclass the player is playing as.

+Note: This mod is still WIP!
+Currently the only way to spawn an Ally is by doing "summon HA_CoreAI"

 # Todo:
 - [x] Port WIP AI from *Mr. Smiley Head's Safari 2*, use that as a base, and improve upon
 - [x] Implement/mimic features from V1 and V2